 The Commissioner for Legislative Standards is assigned responsibility for investigating and conducting inquiries (if necessary) to determine whether a member has failed to fulfill any obligation under the Code of Conduct.
-The Commissioner is also responsible for reporting to the House with recommendations as to appropriate sanctions similar to the ones that are available for breached Conflict of Interest duties in Part II of the House of Assembly Act.
+The Commissioner is also responsible for reporting recommendations to the House regarding appropriate sanctions similar to the ones that are available for breached Conflict of Interest duties in Part II of the House of Assembly Act.